What Are The Benefits Of Using Sunscreen Without Benzene?

 Does this mean you should rid yourself of sunscreen altogether?
 Absolutely not!
 It just means that you need to find a mineral sunscreen with the right ingredients that are tested and proven safe for you and the environment.

 We think we have just what you’re looking for!
-Our Sheer Mineral Sunscreen Spray, SPF 50 is kid friendly and environmentally friendly!
+Our Sheer Mineral Sunscreen Spray, SPF 50 is also good for kids!

 To dive even deeper into choosing a safe and effective sunscreen, keep reading and find out what to look for and what to avoid when shopping for sun protection.